gloaysa/whatsplaying/README.md

 In the project directory, you can run:

-- `npm start`: Runs the app in the development mode.
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
+- `npm run dev`: Runs the app in the development mode.
+Open [http://localhost:5173](http://localhost:5173) to view it in the browser.
-- `npm test`: Launches the test runner in the interactive watch mode.
+- `npm run build`: Builds the app for production to the `dist` folder.
-- `npm run build`: Builds the app for production to the `build` folder.
+- `npm run preview`: after building the project, you can preview it with a local server.

 ### Serving with Nginx